ReconfigureIO/UX/docs/source/tutorial_2_addition.rst

     git pull upstream master
     git checkout |examples_version|

 You'll also need to start using our tutorial materials repo, which contains an incomplete example for you to work on.
 So, as you did in the previous tutorial, let's fork the tutorials repo.
 You'll find it here: https://github.com/ReconfigureIO/tutorials.
-Click the **fork** button towardt the top right of the screen.
-You will be asked for authorization, at which point a copy of the repo will be made in your account.
+Click the **fork** button towards the top right of the screen.
+You will be asked to authorize the fork being placed into your account.
 Then, you can clone your fork to your local machine from the command line by following the instructions for your operating system below:

 Linux/MacOSX
 ^^^^^^^^^^^^